Learn More About FinTech Bootcamps in Chicago

 When you bring finance into the world of technology, you get FinTech, the term itself a contraction of “finance” and “technology.”
 The financial sector has been on the receiving end of so many kinds of innovation as to make it almost unrecognizable to business school graduates from a generation ago.
 Think only of how algorithmic trading has replaced the work that used to be done by stockbrokers and completely revolutionized the ways in which equities and commodities are exchanged.
 Or think of how a mobile phone has practically become a full-service bank: we now have technology that makes it possible to deposit a check without ever bringing it into a branch.
 Or, looking ahead, consider the world of cryptocurrency: electronic cash systems that might one day replace traditional currency.
 Projections indicate that the global financial sector will be worth nearly $45 trillion in 2028.

 The field can seem mystifying, but anyone anticipating a future in business is going to have to be on top of the new and rapidly changing innovations that FinTech is wreaking.
 The best way to get up to speed in this exciting and potentially lucrative subsector is by attending a FinTech bootcamp.
-Unlike regular classes in the subject, a bootcamp is intended for the career-minded and teaches them the skills that are most in-demand by recruiters.
+Unlike regular classes in the subject, a bootcamp is intended for the career-minded and teaches them the skills that are most in demand by recruiters.
 A FinTech bootcamp can be a highly useful addition to a business degree and will equip graduates with the means of finding jobs in their chosen field.

 Chicago Careers for FinTech Bootcamp Graduates

 Chicago is not just a major financial center: the Loop is the seat of five major financial exchanges, brokerages, insurance companies, and a Federal Reserve bank.
 This thriving financial sector is full of job opportunities for qualified candidates, and one of the best qualifications a job-seeker can have is something to show a mastery of the intricacies of FinTech.
 Additionally, Chicago is home to the FinTech Exchange, an annual event for traders, firms, developers, funds, and other entities operating within the FinTech space.
-In many ways, Chicago is prime territory for the FinTech revolution, and there can be every expectation that FinTech jobs will abound in Chicago.
+In many ways, Chicago is prime territory for the FinTech revolution, and there is every expectation that FinTech jobs will abound in Chicago.

 FinTech is an extremely lucrative field for many professionals.
 The salary for a Financial Analyst, one of the many roles in the rapidly growing FinTech universe, is about $99,000.
 Another FinTech role, a Data Scientist salary is close to $108,000 per year.

-In-Person FinTech Bootcamps in Chicago
+FinTech Bootcamps in Chicago

 Alternatively, you can pursue a Data Science Certificate from Noble Desktop.
 Data science provides financial institutions with powerful insights into consumer behavior, investment performance, and internal operations.
 FinTech companies also use data science to find vulnerabilities in their systems, so they can be remedied before being exploited by cybercriminals.
-This course covers the fundamentals of Python programming and its main data science libraries and shows you how to create machine learning models and create dashboards and visualizations for your findings.
+This course covers the fundamentals of Python programming and its main data science libraries, and shows you how to create machine learning models and create dashboards and visualizations for your findings.

 The Financial Modeling Bootcamp at Noble Desktop covers corporate finance, accounting, and financial modeling, preparing you for finance positions like investment banking, hedge funds, private equity, or real estate.
 If you don’t have any experience in finance or accounting, you’ll receive a short guide prior to the course to help you understand the terminology.